KaiCastell/crawler/crawler.12-30-2023/README.md

 1/1/2024
   Added moveEntity to map.py, which is completely separate from the move action.
 Made for putting entities into place or as an admin command.
 Added melee range targeting system.
 Fixed a few minor bugs.
 Added range 1 targeting.
 This is the last iteration of the map based game.
 Switching ideas to card oriented gameplay.

+1/8/2024
+  Massive changes to most of the code.
+At the moment, a printable board is made, though primitive.
+The next steps are being able to declare enemy intent and then show it on the board.
+Then actionable turns.
+The framework for cards, dice, and next steps are within the code.